Boxersteavee/rTS_Wiki/docs/guides/making-a-system-dossier.md

 To use this tool, extract `Get-Specs.zip` and run `Specs.cmd` inside the newly extracted folder.
 Click "Start" and once done, click "Upload" to open a link and copy it to your clipboard, or click "View" to open a `.html` file in your browser.

 Links are automatically deleted after 24 hours.
 A permanent `TechSupport_Specs.html` file will be generated in the folder regardless.

+{: .info .info-icon }
-> ℹ️: **Do not move, modify, or delete any files inside of the extracted folder.** If you receive a "Windows protected your PC" pop up, click `More info` then `Run anyway`.
+> **Do not move, modify, or delete any files inside of the extracted folder.** If you receive a "Windows protected your PC" pop up, click `More info` then `Run anyway`.

 ### msinfo32
 msinfo32 is built into Windows.
 It will provide some of the same information Speccy does.
 This is more focused on hardware and OS than installed software.